jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-16.md

 <!-- #### 16.
 A vacuum or space in which there is absolutely no body is repugnant to reason. -->

+The philosophical void is a space where there is no substance .
+It does not exist since  the extension of space or internal place is not different from that of body.

 The philosophical vacuum is a space where there is no substance.
 It does not exist since  the extension of space or internal place is not different from that of body.

 Since a body has extension in length, width, and height, it follows that it is a substance.